 SOHFIT RUN SERIES

-Begins 28th April, 2025
+Begins 13th October, 2025

-If you are someone who is looking to improve their 10K time but not sure where to start our 8 Week 10K Plan is for you.
 In addition, we also offer Personalised Run Plans if you’re looking for something customised to your training needs.

 Program Details below

-14,000 FOR 8 Weeks
+₹25,000 FOR 12+2 Weeks

 Personalised Run Plans